Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 consistently end up in the same bucket.
-The effect is that once a Consumer's bucket switches to _Service B_, it will then always go to _Service B_, and will not flip-flop between A and B. Alternatively, if it is set to `ip`, then the same concept applies but on the basis of the originating IP address.
+The effect is that once a Consumer's bucket switches to _Service B_, it will then always go to _Service B_, and will not flip-flop between A and B. Alternatively, if it is set to `ip` or `header`, then the same concept applies but on the basis of the originating IP address or header value.

-When using either the `consumer` or `ip` setting, if any specific Consumer or IP is responsible for more than the average percentage of traffic, the migration may not be evenly distributed, e.g., if the percentage is set to 50%, then 50% of either the Consumers or IPs will be rerouted, but not necessarily 50% of the total requests.
+When using either the `consumer`, `header`, or `ip` setting, if any specific Consumer, Header, or IP is responsible for more than the average percentage of traffic, the migration may not be evenly distributed, e.g., if the percentage is set to 50%, then 50% of either the Consumers or IPs will be rerouted, but not necessarily 50% of the total requests.